-The club crest, which is the coat of arms of Cheltenham, was, as far as we know at HFK, first worn in the 1950s and was revived in 1991.
+The club crest, which is the coat of arms of Cheltenham, was, as far as we know at HFK, first worn in the late 1940s and was revived in 1991.

 After two very creditable finishes, the Robins reached the play-off final in 2002 where they beat Rushden & Diamonds for a place in Nationwide Division Two.
 Life at this higher level proved too challenging, however, and the club were relegated at the end of their first season.
 Indeed, the team has ever since bounced between the two lower divisions.